AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/Appendix_A_OOP.rst

 .. admonition:: Important

     Note that we're now using the :ada:`limited` keyword in the declaration of type :ada:`AB`.
-That is necessary because we want to avoid that objects of type :ada:`AB` can be copied by assignment, which would lead to two objects having the same (dynamically allocated) subsystems A and B internally.
+That is necessary because we want to prevent objects of type :ada:`AB` being copied by assignment, which would lead to two objects having the same (dynamically allocated) subsystems A and B internally.
 This change requires that both :ada:`Activation_IF` and
     :ada:`Value_Retrieval_IF` are declared limited as well.